17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Easy

 - FYI: Park in downtown Bar Harbor near Bridge Street to access this unique walking route.
-This is a beautiful, scenic trail to do year-round, including during the winter.
-But, be sure to keep track of the tides.
-This trail is only accessible during low tide, which happens just once every nine hours.
+This is a beautiful, scenic trail to enjoy year-round, including in winter.
+But be sure to keep track of the tides.
+This trail is only accessible during low tide, which occurs only once every nine hours.
 If you find yourself stuck, you’ll need to get a water taxi back to shore.
 Dogs are welcome to come along for this hike, but be sure to follow the Acadia National Park rules and have them on a six-foot leash.

 - Location: Falmouth, Mackworth Island State Park